 For lots of us, canning season is at its height about now.
 Everyone’s putting up luscious fruits and tasty veggies to enjoy throughout the year.

 One of our family’s favorites and the recipe I do without fail every year is kosher dill pickles.
 I’ve only done a few quarts so far this year and really should get busy doing some more.

 I’ve done a few Quick Pickled Jalapenos and some bread and butter pickles but no jams or preserves yet.
 Need to get those done while peaches are still at their peak.
 And maybe make some Okra Chips as well.
 Can you tell that preserving and canning is something I really enjoy?

-But what if you don’t have all the canning equipment or just don’t enjoy doing all that work?
-Well then, maybe refrigerator pickles would be more your style.
-These refrigerator kosher dill pickles are a copycat of those you find in the refrigerator section at your grocery store.
-I’m sure you know the brand :-) They’re really, really easy to do and have a great flavor.
+These refrigerator kosher dill pickles are a copycat of the Claussen brand you find in the refrigerator section at your grocery store.
+They’re really, really easy to do and have a great crunch and flavor.
 I’d love for you to give these a try and let me know how you like them!

 One word of warning about this recipe – if possible, open the windows before you start boiling the solution.
 It gives off a really strong onion odor.
 And don’t make this the day before you’re having company over because your house will still smell like it the day after :-)

-If you happen to have fresh dill in your garden, you can use the heads in this recipe.
+👉 PRO TIP: If you happen to have fresh dill in your garden or from your grocery store, you can use the heads in this recipe.
 Otherwise, dried dill seed works just as well.
-If you use the fresh dill, pack in the jars with the cucumbers.
+If you use the fresh dill, pack it in the jars with the cucumbers.
 If using dill seed, put them in with the vinegar solution.